-As at December 31 2020 and 2021, there were no retained earnings from consolidated level of all the PRC subsidiaries.
+As of December 31, 2021 and 2022, there were no retained earnings from consolidated level of all the PRC subsidiaries.
 And thus, the Company has not provided for deferred tax liabilities on undistributed earnings.

 The Company's loss before income taxes by jurisdiction consisted of: